Ice vs Heat for Treating Rotator Cuff Tendinitis/Tears

 - Anytime BEFORE you feel you might undertake activity that will put significant strain on the injury area.

-- Any other situation where you need to increase blood flow to your injury to relax your shoulder, relieve trigger point pain / spasms, prevent re-injury and enhance flexibility of your tissue.
+- Any other situation where you need to increase blood flow to your injury to relax your shoulder, relieve trigger point pain / spasms, reduce re-injury risk and enhance flexibility of your tissue.

 Here Are A Couple Of Examples For When To Use Cold (Ice) Or Heat: